Panyu railway station

-Panyu railway station (番禺站 (Pānyú Zhàn)) is a railway station in Panyu District, Guangzhou, Guangdong, China.
+Panyu railway station (番禺站 (Pānyú Zhàn)) is an underground railway station in Panyu District, Guangzhou, Guangdong, China.
 The station opened on 26 May 2024.
 It is operated by Guangdong Intercity Railway Operation Co., Ltd.

 Location

 Panyu railway station is situated underneath the existing Guangzhou South railway station which is operated by China Railway Guangzhou Group.

 Features

 With a total length of 1,194 meters and a total construction area of 116,000 square meters, which is equivalent to the area of 11 standard subway stations, Panyu Station was known as the largest underground intercity railway station in Chinese mainland when it was built.
 The main body of the station uses white as the theme color, and the ceiling design adopts fusiform and sail shape, symbolizing Guangzhou's riding the wind and waves and sailing forward.

 Interchanges

 Panyu railway station is an underground station located beneath Guangzhou South railway station, which is a stop on several high-speed railway lines and is also served by Line 2, Line 7, Line 22 of Guangzhou Metro and Foshan Metro Line 2.
 The station is connected to the concourse of Line 22, with a walking transfer time of about 5–10 minutes, and the passage is also equipped with a moving walkway.
 In addition, the station is connected to the underground commercial space of Guangzhou South Railway Station.

 Although this station is connected to the subway station, there is no mutual recognition channel for security checks, and passengers need to go through security checks again when traveling between the two stations.